sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 # Eating its own dog food

-The topic `__consumer_offsets` stores the offsets of the topics partitions consumed by consumer applications (and even of itself, if someone consumes it!).
+The topic `__consumer_offsets` stores the consumers offsets (sic!).
+This provides a unique storage for the consumers to save until which message they read and in case of failure, to restart from there.
+Note that each consumer is free to NOT use what Kafka provides and deal with the offsets themselves (and using the low-level consumer).

 Let's resume the vocabulary around the Kafka's consuming model, to understand what it stores:

-- A (high-level) consumer consumes a `topic`.
+- A consumer consumes the `partitions` of some `topics`. (and can consume only a part of the whole partitions, to distribute the load among several consumers, thanks to the high-level consumer)
 - A consumer belongs to a `groupId`.
-(Note that the same `groupId` can be used to consume different topics)
+Note that the same `groupId` can be used to consume different topics and are totally independent.
-- A consumer consumes topic's `partitions`. (and can consume only some of them)
 - Each consumed partitions has its own `offset` for each couple `(topic, groupId)`.

 `__consumer_offsets` is the storage of all these things through time.

 If we consume it, we can be aware of all the changes and progression of each consumers.

-# How to read the current offsets?
+# How to know the current offsets of a group?

 ## Admin command: ConsumerGroupCommand

 It's probably the simplest human-friendly way to do so.
-You don't even have to know it's coming from this topic. (this topic is an implementation detail after all).
+We don't even have to know it's coming from this topic: the topic is an implementation detail after all.
+Moreover, it's actually coming from a in-memory cache (which uses the topic as a cold storage).

 Kafka has severals commands (available through the generic `kafka-run-class` script), here we care about `ConsumerGroupCommand`: